sqlitebrowser/sqlitebrowser/BUILDING.md

     $ make

-If you additionaly want an NSIS installer:
+If you additionally want an NSIS installer:

     $ make package